hyperledger-labs/splice/docs/src/app_dev/splice_app_apis/index.rst

 OpenAPI Specifications
 ----------------------

 The APIs are documented using `OpenAPI specifications <https://www.openapis.org/>`_.
-You can download the OpenAPI specification for Canton Networks applications here: |openapi_download_link|.
+You can download the OpenAPI specification for Splice's applications here: |openapi_download_link|.

 API Stability
 -------------